zhol0777/bot-clony/README.md

 4. `pip install -U -r requirements.txt`
 5. `python3 ./main.py`

-or, you build with docker and let 'er rip.
+or, you build with docker like this

+3. `docker build --no-cache -t bot-clony .`
+4. `docker-compose up -d`

 Maybe it also runs on heroku.
 I don't know, I just followed some guide I found on Medium to prepare it for that.